 How do I get the most out of my Nuvedo Mushroom Growing Kit?

 Nuvedo’s Mushroom Growing Kits are an easy and convenient way to start growing mushrooms.
-After fruiting for the first time indoors at home, there are several ways to reuse this kit and keep growing!
+After fruiting for the first time indoors at home, there are several ways to reuse our mushroom growing kit and keep those harvests coming!

-In this blog post, we explore some ways to reuse the Nuvedo Mushroom Growing Kit.
+In this blog post, we try and answer some common questions about reusing Nuvedo Mushroom Growing Kit.
+We cover basic questions such as –

 After the first harvest, your kit still has nutrition left in the substrate for another flush, however, it is slowly running out of moisture.
 You can try and get it to fruit indoors again by repeating the process once more, on the other side of your grow kit, as mentioned below: